benwang2/obsidian-f22/Rutgers/2022 Fall/misc/Elizabeth Broderick's Portrayal in the Press.md

 Linda is discussed only in relation to Daniel in the media; again and again she is portrayed as a "supporting character", having emphasis placed on her innocence.

 By pitching this story as a *murderous ex-wife* targeting a picturesque husband-and-wife, the press easily plays into the demonization of Elizabeth Broderick.
 The way they pitch the story undeniably appeals to pathos, whether it's intentional or not.

+Establishing the narrative in such a way portrays Elizabeth as a demon, a monster.
+After all the description of Daniel and Linda Broderick's relationship, the reader begins to forget that Elizabeth Broderick